What You’ll Learn 🛠️

 GPS PPS connection example of one unit

-a) The Dewesoft device has a GPS receiver
+a) Dewesoft device with a GPS receiver

 b) External GPS receiver